Mexatronik/ROS-TurtleSim/Tracing ABCD/readme.txt

 bash script

-if you are using latest ubuntu change '-e' to '--' in order to execute a command for example:
+if you are using latest ubuntu, change '-e' to '--' in order to execute a command for example:

-gnome-terminal -e "rosrun turtlesim letterA.py" is on ubuntu 16.04
+gnome-terminal -e "rosrun turtlesim letterA.py" ==> is on ubuntu 16.04

-gnome-terminal -- rosrun turtlesim letterA.py  is on ubuntu 20.04
+gnome-terminal -- rosrun turtlesim letterA.py  ==> is on ubuntu 20.04

 ---------------------------------------